Michael Savage: Wildlife conservation

 The article continues ...
-"Savage also addressed the (biblical) aspects of killing an elephant, lion or giraffe, animals that we don’t normally hunt.
+"Savage also addressed the (biblical) aspects of killing an elephant, lion or giraffe, animals that we don't normally hunt.

-'Dominion over animals doesn’t mean destroying or terrorizing them,' he said."
+'Dominion over animals doesn't mean destroying or terrorizing them,' he said."

-A March 2018 article at The Hill quotes him at greater length: "Conservative radio host Michael Savage has also spoken out against the Fish & Wildlife Service proposed policy this week, writing in a blog post Wednesday that he 'felt betrayed' by the administration’s secret decision after having previously spoken in person with Trump on the issue.
+A March 2018 article at The Hill quotes him at greater length: "Conservative radio host Michael Savage has also spoken out against the Fish & Wildlife Service proposed policy this week, writing in a blog post Wednesday that he 'felt betrayed' by the administration's secret decision after having previously spoken in person with Trump on the issue.

 'I had spent a dinner talking to the President about environmental issues, and especially this, and this is what happened anyway,' Savage wrote.
 'I made it clear that this was a red line that could not be crossed, that now elephants, lions and other big game had a target painted on them.
-I explained that the root of ‘conservative’ is the same as ‘conservation’ and the two do not need to be diametrically opposed.
+I explained that the root of 'conservative' is the same as 'conservation' and the two do not need to be diametrically opposed.
 I explained what was meant by dominion, as I carefully spelled out in God Faith and Reason.'
 'We hope that the president will step in here and overrule this order,' he added.'

 The private meeting with President Donald Trump at Mar-a-Lago followed a series of pleas on his radio show for Trump to support legislation that protected wildlife.
 In August 2019, following the Trump administration's reauthorization of the use of cyanide bombs against wild animals, Savage called on the White House and the US Environmental Protection Agency to reverse approval.

 Immigration

-Savage opposes immigration, citing the black tar heroin epidemic, large percentage of immigrant prisoners, illegal use of public services, and diminishing American nationalism. in a tweet on May 17, 2019, Michael said, "Read my lips: no new immigrants."
+Savage opposes illegal immigration, citing the black tar heroin epidemic, large percentage of immigrant prisoners, illegal use of public services, and diminishing American nationalism. in a tweet on May 17, 2019, Michael said, "Read my lips: no new immigrants."
 He frequently warns that migrants carry diseases.
 On March 28, 2006, following pro-immigration rallies in California, he encouraged his listeners to burn Mexican flags as an act of American nationalism to protest illegal immigration from Mexico.

 European Union

-Savage describes the European Union as "Hitler's dream of a united Europe under German control."
-He equates Britain's vote to leave the Union with the Second World War, saying it was "in many ways the Battle of Britain all over again."
-Savage foresees that, after Brexit, the E.U. risks igniting a civil war to gain total control of the population for their plans of "a new Soviet-style superstate, which have been long on the drawing books."
+Savage is opposed to the European Union, describing it as "Hitler's dream of a united Europe under German control".
+He equates Britain's vote to leave the Union with the Second World War, saying it was "in many ways the Battle of Britain all over again".
+Savage opined that, after Brexit, the E.U. risks igniting a civil war to gain total control of the population for their plans of "a new Soviet-style superstate, which have been long on the drawing books."